rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  all nations and people on earth
  (under $100 trillion).
 That is, all the money on earth (including
- Bitcoin) falls short of the value of land.
+ Bitcoin) falls short of the estimated value of land.
 Even during the gold standard this was true, there is not (and never was) enough gold to buy all the land on earth.
+This is necessarily true because there has never been a single global unit of account, a money that all people across all nations and
+ ideologies agree on as their money.

-Even more confounding, the total value of derivatives is measured in quadrillions of dollars, significantly higher than all the land and all the money on earth combined.
+Even more confounding, the total value of all derivatives is measured in quadrillions of dollars, significantly higher than all the land and all the money on earth combined.